 In contrast to Bohr and Delbruck, Meitner was never recognized by the Nobel Committee for her accomplishments.
 Instead, Meitner’s collaborator, German chemist Otto Hahn, was awarded the 1944 Nobel Prize in Chemistry (actually awarded in 1945) for the discovery of nuclear fission.
 The reasons for the slight to Meitner may have included her scientific and actual exile; perhaps causing the Nobel Committee to not appreciate her key part in the work.
 What’s more, Hahn and others may have intentionally downplayed her role.
 And, while Meitner was bitterly critical of Hahn and other German scientists for not speaking out against Hitler’s crimes, she and Hahn apparently remained lifelong friends.
 Earlier, when Meitner left Germany, she was virtually penniless.
 Otto Hahn gave Meitner a diamond ring that he inherited from his mother, for Meitner to use to bribe border guards if necessary.
 Meitner did not need to use the ring in her escape.
 It was later worn by her nephew’s wife.

-Incidentally, Delbruck’s brother Justus and sister Emmi were each active in the German resistance against the Nazi regime, and both were executed for their involvement in the 1944 plot to assassinate Hitler.
+Incidentally, Delbruck’s brother Justus, his sister Emmi, and two brothers-in-law were active in the German resistance against the Nazi regime.
+The three men were executed for their involvement in the 1944 plot to assassinate Hitler.

 Delbruck influenced a whole generation of molecular biologists, both at Cal Tech and at Cold Spring Harbor, where, together with Luria, he established a summer phage course in 1945 that ran there for the next 26 consecutive years.
 The course did not require any previous preparation and those enrolled ranged from beginning graduate students to already eminent professors, all working side-by-side in the lab.
 One early taker was the brilliant physicist Leo Szilard.
 In 1939, after emigrating to the United States, Szilard wrote the famous letter to Franklin Roosevelt, which he convinced Albert Einstein [a German Jew who was visiting the United States when Hitler came to power in 1933 and did not go back to Germany] to sign, that resulted in the Manhattan Project and creation of the atomic bomb.
 Working on the Manhattan Project with Enrico Fermi, they together built the first nuclear reactor at the University of Chicago.
 Incidentally, in 1930, Szilard and Lisa Meitner taught a seminar together in Berlin on nuclear physics and chemistry.
 And, in 1933, Szilard and Lisa Meitner were the first to conceive of a nuclear chain reaction, as noted above.